Frequently Asked Questions

 For Parking Citations, you can send a written request to Patapsco District Court, 700 East Patapsco Avenue, Baltimore, MD.
 21225.
 Include in your response a brief explanation as to why you are unable to attend on the assigned date, your name, citation number, and tag number.
 If you would like to discuss this with District Court, contact them at 410-878-8300.

 For Red Light Camera Citations, you can send a written request to Wabash District Court, 5800 Wabash Avenue, Baltimore, MD.
 21215.
 Include in your response a brief explanation as to why you are unable to attend on the assigned date, your name, citation number, and tag number.
 If you would like to discuss this with District Court, contact them at 410-878-8000.

-If paying by telephone or on the internet more than one citation, please be sure to use your bill number.
-The bill number is located at the upper right hand corner of your bill.
+If paying by telephone or on the internet for more than one citation, please be sure to use your bill number.
+The bill number is located at the upper right-hand corner of your bill.
 Refer to Article 31, Section 36-1 of the Baltimore City Code for a listing of all parking fines.

 If a parking citation is not paid within 55 days of receiving your ticket it becomes delinquent and the City notifies MVA.
 MVA places a “flag” on your registration.
 Prior to being able to renew your vehicle registration, you will need to satisfy all parking fines with the City.

 If your handicap tag/plate is displayed, you are entitled to park at a meter for double the allotted time printed on the face of the meter (not to exceed four hours).
-Example: if the meter is a one hour meter, you may park for two hours; if the meter is an eight hour meter, you may park for four hours.
-Parking meters in Phases 1, 2 and 3 of Project SPACE allow parking up to 4 hours.
+For example: if the meter is a one-hour meter, you may park for two hours; if the meter is an eight-hour meter, you may park for four hours.
+Parking meters in Phases 1, 2, and 3 of Project SPACE allow parking up to 4 hours.